On angular measures in axiomatic Euclidean planar geometry: Points, lines, and linear segments

 \begin{axioms} \item[C1] Given a line segment $\seg{AB}$ and a ray $r$ originating at $C$, there is a unique $D \in r$ so that $\seg{AB} \cong \seg{CD}$. \item[C2] Congruence is an equivalence relation on line segments. \item[C3] If $A*B*C$ and $D*E*F$ and $\seg{AB} \cong \seg{DE}$ and $\seg{BC} \cong \seg{EF}$, then $\seg{AC} \cong \seg{DF}$. \end{axioms}

 \savebox\gbox { }

 As we like to think of line segments being congruent if and only if they have the same length, thanks to \ax{C2} we can turn this into a definition, and define the \emph{length} $\len{AB}$ of a segment $\seg{AB}$ to be its congruence class.
 Then axiom \ax{C1} states that the points on a ray (except for the origin of the ray) are in one-to-one correspondence with the set of lengths.
-We can also define an absolute order on the set of lengths, so that the sum of two lengths is greater than either summand.
+It follows from the axioms that no line segment is congruent to a proper subsegment.
+Thus we can define a total order on the set of lengths, so that the length of a line segment is greater than that of any of its subsegments, and the sum of two lengths is greater than either summand.

 \savebox\gbox { }

 We can \emph{add} lengths by saying $\len{AB}+\len{BC}=\len{AC}$ whenever $A*B*C$; axiom \ax{C3} states that this is indeed well defined.
 Thus the set of lengths of line segments becomes an abelian semigroup.\footnote {This semigroup lacks a neutral element – a zero, since we do not include degenerate “line segments” consisting of a single point.
 This is easily remedied if desired.} In particular, we can define any positive integer multiple of a length by repeated addition.
 So far, we can only add lengths, but we cannot define a ratio of lengths, except for special cases where the ratio will be a rational number: If $m$ and $n$ are natural numbers with $m\len{AB}=n\len{CD}$, it makes sense to say that $\len{AB}/\len{CD}=n/m$.